enovin/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move: Moves all files with starting with an uppercase letter to /tmp/u

-101-clean_emacs: Delete all files in the working directory that end with the ~ character
+101-clean_emacs: Delete all files in the working directory that end with the "~" character

 102-tree: Creates the following directories in the working directory: welcome/, welcome/to/, welcome/to/school

+103-commas: Lists entries in the current directory appending the "/" indicator to directories, including entries starting with ".", and naturally sorting numbers within texts